Brexit: The Exit of the United Kingdom from the European Union

 Of course it was not just in the UK that reverberations were felt.
 There was an overwhelming sense of shock and more poignantly - sadness - in Europe.
 It may be that they never considered that this day would come; believing the daunting prospect of Brexit upheavals would be just too much for the UK to accept.
 Perhaps if they could have foreseen this vote, then further concessions would have been made to David Cameron when he tried to negotiate a better membership deal for the UK in February.
 Or perhaps they had given all they felt they could without compromising the whole ethos of the EU.

 The immediate efffect in Europe - just as in the UK - was big falls on the European stock markets.
+Within 24 hours, independence movements in several nations such as France, Italy, Sweden and the Netherlands indicated they would also now push for referendums to exit from the EU.
 Longer term, there may possibly be a domino effect if other nations do indeed seek their own referendums.

 Many Poles work in the UK, and the Polish foreign minister described the decision as 'bad news for Europe and bad news for Poland.'
 And the Greek Prime Minister said 'we urgently need a new vision for Europe.'